Introduction

 Note the FaLang

-Actually there are two ways to initiate creating the equivalent French and German language eqivalents.
+Actually there are two ways to initiate creating the equivalent French and German language equivalents.

-One method is use the menu item details as shown opposite.
+One method is to use the menu item details as shown opposite.

 The other method is to click on

 This shows the Article Category List menu item for English.
-Note the two buttons on the far right
+Note the two FaLang status buttons on the far right

-.
 These are the FaLang 'buttons' to initiate making the equivalent French and German corresponding menu items.
+As noted earlier, the red 'bar' at the top and the red 'dot' at bottom right indicate that no translation of this menu item has been made.

 NOTE FaLang does not do any translations itself.
 It provides the infrastructure and organisation.
 I used either Deepl or Google Translate as both have free versions.